etendosoftware/docs/docs/developer-guide/etendo-classic/concepts/Data_Access_Layer.md

   * Creating a record in _Data Pool Selection_ , which associates a database pool with a particular report.
   * Using the _Default DB Pool used by reports_ Preference, which defines the default pool returned by _OBDal.getReadOnlyInstance()_ if no entry in Data Pool Selection is made for the current Process.

-See  Read-Only Pool  for more information about the configuration of this pool.

 ###  OBCriteria

-The  OBCriteria  class implements the  Hibernate Criteria  interface.
+The  OBCriteria  class implements the  [Hibernate Criteria](https://docs.jboss.org/hibernate/core/3.5/reference/en/html/querycriteria.html){target="\_blank"} interface.
 It extends the standard Hibernate Criteria functionality for filtering on active, client and organization.
-In addition it offers convenience methods to set orderby and to perform count actions.
+In addition, it offers convenience methods to set orderby and to perform count actions.

 Summarizing, the OBCriteria object supports all Hibernate Criteria features: